 For example, an apartment building in Santa Rosa, California, had such a high level of mold (as well as a rat infestation) that the city ordered several reportedly sickened tenants to vacate their homes.
 Although the landlord gave the tenants $2,000 for relocation, the tenants are suing the landlord for damages, according to a press report.

 California law requires landlords to provide tenants with a written disclosure, prior to signing a rental agreement, when they know, or have reason to know, that mold exceeds permissible exposure limits or poses a health threat.
 (Cal.
-Health & Safety Code § 26147.)
-Although the law allows for the adoption of permissible exposure limits, the state health department has determined that it’s not feasible to do so.
+Health & Safety Code § 26147 (2022).)
+Although the law allows for the adoption of permissible exposure limits, the state health department has determined that it's not feasible to do so.
 In fact, in a Statement on Building Dampness, Mold, and Health (issued September 2011), the department takes the position that the mere "presence of water damage, dampness, visible mold, or mold odor" in a building poses a health threat.
-Rather than try to measure mold levels or determine specific types of mold, the department strongly recommends taking prompt, diligent steps to remediate mold and address any underlying moisture issues that may be present in a building.
+Rather than try to measure mold levels or determine specific types of mold, the department strongly recommends taking prompt, diligent steps to remediate mold and address any underlying moisture issues that might be present in a building.

 Also, while federal law requires disclosures about lead paint, it doesn't impose a similar duty on landlords when it comes to mold.

 Aside from any affirmative disclosure requirement, however, if you decide to list a property for sale, you should be ready with responses to questions potential buyers might ask about plumbing, humidity, and ventilation issues in your building.